The Dreaming

+Stencil art at Carnarvon Gorge.
+The collective works of the Bidjara, Karingbal (or Garingbal), Ghungalu (or Gangulu), Gunggari, Gayiri (or Kairi), Nguri, Gungabula, Yiman, Wadja, Kara Kara, and Butchulla peoples (Aboriginal groups that have created the myriad of stencil art sites that exist at Carnarvon Gorge) encompass many critical aspects of early and recent Aboriginal society.
+They include, but are not limited to, insights on memorial practices, appeals to totemic ancestors or varying interpretative records of Dreaming stories, and provide direct documentation on the daily lives of said groups ~19,500–3,500 years ago.

 The Dreaming, also referred to as Dreamtime, is a term devised by early anthropologists to refer to a religio-cultural worldview attributed to Australian Aboriginal mythology.
-It was originally used by Francis Gillen, quickly adopted by his colleague Walter Baldwin Spencer, and thereafter popularised by A. P. Elkin, who later revised his views.
+It was originally used by Francis Gillen, quickly adopted by his colleague Walter Baldwin Spencer, and thereafter popularized by A. P. Elkin, who later revised his views.

-The Dreaming is used to represent Aboriginal concepts of "Everywhen", during which the land was inhabited by ancestral figures, often of heroic proportions or with supernatural abilities.
+The Dreaming is used to represent Aboriginal concepts of "Everywhen", during which the land was inhabited and created by ancestral figures, often of heroic proportions or with supernatural abilities.
+The meaning and significance of specific places and creatures are wedded to their origin in the Dreaming, and certain locations have a distinct potency, such as Uluru (Ayers Rock), Kata Tjuta (Mt.
+Olga), Wollumbin, and Baiame Cave.

-The term is based on a rendition of the Arandic word alcheringa, used by the Arrernte (Aranda, Arunta) people of Central Australia, although it has been argued that it is based on a misunderstanding or mistranslation.
-Some scholars suggest that the word's meaning is closer to "eternal, uncreated".
-Anthropologist William Stanner said that the concept was best understood by non-Aboriginal people as "a complex of meanings".
-Jukurrpa, a widespread term used by Warlpiri people and other peoples of the Western Desert cultural bloc, is sometimes also translated as Dreaming.